-And, in 2001, we won passage of the Little Sandy Protection Act, which expanded the size of the Bull Run Management Unit and prohibits logging in the Little Sandy River watershed upstream from Aschoff Creek.
+A few years later, in 2001, Oregon Wild built upon its success with Bull Run by winning passage of the Little Sandy Protection Act, which expanded the size of the Bull Run Management Unit and further prohibits logging in the Little Sandy River watershed upstream from Aschoff Creek.

 Bull Run Timeline:

-In 1892 President Harrison's proclamation establishes the Bull Run Reserve.
+In 1892 a proclamation by President Benjamin Harrison established the Bull Run Reserve.

-In 1904 Congress adopts the Trespass Act, which restricted logging, development, and other activities in the Bull Run watershed.
+In 1904 Congress adopted the Trespass Act, which restricted logging, development, and other activities in the Bull Run watershed.

-On the last day of the session in 1977, Congress passes the Bull Run Act, opening the Bull Run watershed and the nearby Little Sandy River watershed to logging.
-By 1993, more than 350 miles of roads--mostly to facilitate logging--were built in the watershed, causing sediment to flow into drinking water reservoirs.
-Some 37 percent of the Little Sandy watershed was clear-cut.
+On the final day of the 1977 congressional session, Congress passed the Bull Run Act, which opened the Bull Run watershed and the nearby Little Sandy River watershed to logging.
+By 1993, more than 350 miles of roads - mostly to facilitate logging - had been built in the watershed, causing sediment to flow into drinking water reservoirs.
+Some 37 percent of the Little Sandy watershed was clearcut.

-In 1996, U.S. Congress passes the Oregon Resources Conservation Act, protecting the main watershed within the Bull Run Management Unit from logging.
+In 1996, the U.S. Congress passed the Oregon Resources Conservation Act, protecting the main watershed within the Bull Run Management Unit from logging.

-In 2001, Congress adopts the Little Sandy Protection Act, adding most of the Little Sandy Watershed to the Bull Run Management Unit and prohibiting logging.
+In 2001, Congress adopted the Little Sandy Protection Act, adding most of the Little Sandy Watershed to the Bull Run Management Unit and prohibiting logging.

 Explore the links below to learn more about Oregon Wild's ongoing work to protect Portland's clean drinking water.Press Release on 2001 Congressional action to protect Portland's drinking water